My current good-enough white loaf recipe

 |Olive oil||2%||10 ml|

-You’ll also need extra flour for kneading, extra olive oil for coating whatever you put your dough in while it rises, and any loaf toppings (a light dusting of flour, poppy seeds, etc).
+You’ll also need extra flour for kneading, extra olive oil for coating whatever you put your dough in while it proves, and any loaf toppings.

 - Chuck everything into a stand mixer set up with a dough hook and knead on a medium speed for two minutes.
 Bump the speed up a notch and knead for an additional three minutes.

 - Take the dough out, lightly oil the stand mixer bowl, and plop the dough back in.
-Cover the bowl with a tea towel and let the dough rise until it has doubled in size.
+Use the oil to coat the dough to prevent it from drying out.
+Cover the bowl with cling film and let the dough rise until it has doubled in size.

 - Empty the bowl onto a lightly-dusted surface and knead the dough for around a minute.